The temples in Anuradhapura are an important pilgrimage destination for Buddhists. Read on for some of the best places to visit in Anuradhapura!

 Entry fees for Anuradhapura

-I arrived at the Archaeological Museum (which doubles as the Anuradhapura ticket office) at approximately 10 am and was done by 2 pm.
+I arrived at the Archaeological Museum (which doubles as the Anuradhapura ticket office) at approximately 10 AM and was done by 2 PM.
 The Anuradhapura ruins are open from 7 AM to 5:30 PM every day, and I would recommend that you get an early start as the weather in Anuradhapura is stifling and overwhelmingly steamy.
-An adult ticket costs 25 USD or 4550 LKR.
+An adult ticket costs 25 USD.
 Tickets are half-priced for children from 6-12 years old.
 This ticket does not include entry to Isurumuniya Rajamaha Viharaya or Sri Maha Bodhi – each of these two sites has their own separate entry ticket, both are priced at 200 LKR.
 Bring cash to pay for your tickets.

 As tickets are not checked at every single monument, some people either knowingly skip out on paying the entrance fee, or are scammed by guides or tuk tuk drivers who claim that you do not have to buy a ticket.
 However, your ticket cost goes towards the conservation of the Anuradhapura ruins – I highly encourage you to pay the entrance fee at the ticket office.
 In fact, it seems that the Central Cultural Fund is clamping down on people who scam the system – my ticket was checked twice during my time at Anuradhapura by security guards.

 In addition to the price of entry, you will need to have some small change to pay 30 LKR at each of the parking lots.